Laura Pescatori

 Laura Pescatori (fl.
 1714–1736) was an influential favorite of the queen of Spain, Elisabeth Farnese.
-Originally the nurse of the queen, she became known as the favorite confidante of the queen as wielded influence as a channel to the queen.
+Originally the nurse of the queen, she became known as the favorite confidante of the queen as she wielded influence as a channel to the queen.
 She was courted by foreign diplomats, and was reportedly behind the fall of Cardinal Alberoni.

 Early years

 Laura Pescatori was Elisabeth Farnese's nurse during her childhood in Parma.

 She did not accompany her in her retinue when Elisabeth left Italy for her marriage to King Philip V of Spain in 1714.
 In Spain, Elisabeth quickly became the de facto ruler through the king and by the guidance of the Parmese ambassador, Cardinal Alberoni.

 During the first pregnancy of Queen Elisabeth, the Duke of Parma consented to send Laura Pescatori to Elisabeth to superintend her first confinement.

 Early years in Spain

 Laura Pescatori arrived to Spain in September 1715.
 The queen had promised Alberoni that Pescatori would not be allowed to exert any influence upon the affairs of state.

 Pescatori was immediately noted to have a great influence upon the queen.
 She was described as jovial and good natured and at first did not seem to use her influence for other than menial matters.

-She brought with a daughter, whom she married to the adventurer count Cucurani.
+She brought with her a daughter, whom she married to the adventurer count Cucurani.